MinghuiChen43/awesome-deep-phenomena/README.md

 ### Information Bottleneck: 2023

+- How Does Information Bottleneck Help Deep Learning? [[paper]](https://arxiv.org/abs/2305.18887)
+  - Kenji Kawaguchi, Zhun Deng, Xu Ji, Jiaoyang Huang.
+  - Key Word: Information Bottleneck; Generalization Bound.
+  - <details><summary>Digest</summary> This paper shows that information bottleneck, the idea of minimizing unnecessary information while maximizing task-relevant information, can help to reduce generalization errors in deep learning.
+The paper proves a new learning theory that connects information bottleneck to generalization errors and validates it with experiments.
+The paper also compares the new bounds with existing bounds based on other complexity measures.

 - To Compress or Not to Compress -- Self-Supervised Learning and Information Theory: A Review. [[paper]](https://arxiv.org/abs/2304.09355)
   - Ravid Shwartz-Ziv, Yann LeCun.
   - Key Word: Self-Supervised Learning; Information Theory; Survey.